jentery/mdia200v3/index.md

 Before class, please read the handout titled, "Preservation."

-Preservation will address collection, migration, emulation.
+Preservation will address collection, migration, and emulation.

 *Today is the last session covered by Worksheet 4, which is due by Monday, December 2nd at 10am.*

 ## M 2 December: Last Session!

-Before class, please read the handout titled, "Media Studies: A Review"
+Before class, please read the handout titled, "Media Studies: A Review."

 *Worksheet 4 is due today by 10am.*